PavanRangani/docs/docs/prd/tax/tax-components.md

 - If any of the components is not available then show the `No Components Found` message.
 - Shows components in 6 tabs: `All`, `Pending`, `Received`, `Sent` & `NA Current Year`.
-- Shows a number of components (Pulled + Own) with each tab.
+- Shows a number of components (Pulled + Own + Auto create) with each tab.
 - Allows selecting multi-select components.
   - When multiple components are selected, shows `Edit`, `Received`, `Send` & `Delete` action from right to left order.
     - `Send` action is applicable only for `Pending` & `Received` status components.
     - `Received` action is applicable only for `Pending` status components.
+    - `Delete` action is not applicable when auto create component is selected.
   - `Received` status is showing disable when
   - When `Client`, `CPA` and `Pending` type components are selected in multi select mode, `Received` actions will be disable and it will show tooltip message.
 - During multi selection action `Send` & `Receive`, if status of any of the selected component is already `Sent` or `Received`, it won't be shown in dialog.